I adore my greens.

 So here they are – not one, not two, but three different ways to stir up veritable delights with cauliflower greens.

-Cauliflower greens stir-fried with just a touch of kalonji.
+Cauliflower greens stir-fried with potatoes, onions and a hint of garlic.

-A chechki, cauliflower greens stir-fried with potatoes, onions and a hint of garlic.
+A chechki, cauliflower greens stir-fried with green peas and a hint of ginger.

 And finally, a Sylhet-style mash of cauliflower greens.
 Perfumed with ginger.
 Finished with a luxuriant throw of chopped coriander leaves.